iPad Filmmaking On A Budget

 Know Your Locations

-If you can shoot in sequence, it’s artistically (did I use that word?) easier and, for your actors, preferable.
+If you can shoot in sequence, it's artistically (did I use that word?) easier and, for your actors, preferable.
 There is one instance when you should do your best to shoot out of sequence.
 These are the fight scenes.
-Those should be shot first, when everybody is awake, and no one is tired.
+Those should be shot first when everybody is awake, and no one is tired.

-I am an editor
+I am an editor.

-I remember sitting with an editor who knew everything about the program he was using, and nothing about storytelling.
-He knew all the tricks, but none of the substance.
+I remember sitting with an editor who knew everything about the program he was using and nothing about storytelling.
+He knew all the tricks but none of the substance.

-If I had been able to fix the color balance, I wouldn’t have been forced to think creatively.
-The result was some really cool stuff.
+If I had been able to fix the color balance, I wouldn't have been forced to think creatively.
+The result was some cool stuff.

-I think Orson Welles said, “The absence of limitation is the enemy of creativity.”
+Orson Welles said, “The absence of limitation is the enemy of creativity.”
 With that said, iPad Filmmaking On A Budget may not get you a trailer with a bowling alley inside, but it will make you creative.

 – –